whoward/docs/markdown/tutorials/java.md

 export JAVA_HOME="$( /usr/libexec/java_home )"
 ```

-## Basic Java Test on Sauce
+## Simple Test

 With Java installed, you're already very close to running your first WebDriver test on Sauce.
 Java doesn't know what Selenium is right away, so
-you'll need to download the [Selenium Server standalone jar](http://www.seleniumhq.org/download/).
+you'll need to download the [Selenium server standalone jar](http://www.seleniumhq.org/download/).
 You can put this jar file in your
 [class path](http://docs.oracle.com/javase/tutorial/essential/environment/paths.html), or simply save it to a directory for now.

 Here is a very basic WebDriver test in Java: [WebDriverBasic.java](https://github.com/saucyallison/support/blob/master/WebDriverBasic.java)